josephlilleberg/obsidian-letterboxd-plus/README.md

 5. Make sure the CSV files (watchlist.csv, watched.csv, reviews.csv, ratings.csv, diary.csv) remain inside the extracted folder — don’t rename or move them individually.
 6. Run the import script from `Letterboxd+/Core/Films/Profile.md`.
 It will detect the CSV files automatically and process them.

-⸻

-Do you also want me to phrase this so users know whether they should replace the folder when they re-export from Letterboxd, or if they can keep multiple dated export folders?

 ## 5. ✨ Features ✨

 ### **5.1 🧭 Unified Navigation Header**